ibexa/documentation-user/docs/content_management/taxonomy/work_with_tags.md

 # Work with Tags

 Once you have created content items that follow the structure defined within the content model, you can create [taxonomies](taxonomy.md) that consist of tags, to help users find the content they need.

 ## Add tag

+You can create tags in two ways:

-There are two ways to create tags: directly in the taxonomy tree or by clicking the **Create** button in the **Tags** section.
+- directly in the taxonomy tree
+- by clicking the **Create** button in the **Tags** section

 1. To create a new tag using taxonomy tree, in the left panel click **Content** -> **Tags**.
 1. In the **Root** section, click the three dots icon on the level/place you want to add new tag and select **Add**.